 A health crisis is the most frequent economic shock faced by poor people, and the most likely to plunge them into extreme poverty.
-Grameen Foundation designs health solutions, identifying the best possible technologies and innovations to solve a given problem, whether issues of maternal and infant mortality, disease treatment and prevention, health and nutrition, or sexual and reproductive health.
+Grameen Foundation designs health solutions that address the complex interplay of poverty and health.
+We identify the best technologies and approaches to solving a given problem, whether it concerns issues of maternal and infant mortality, disease treatment and prevention, health and nutrition, or sexual and reproductive health.

-We developed MOTECH, a multipurpose digital health platform.
-Because we designed MOTECH as an open-source program, it is now being used without cost by dozens of organizations in more than 15 countries to improve the health of low-income people.
+Our MOTECH mobile application was designed as an open-source digital health platform that is now being used by dozens of organizations in more than 15 countries to improve the health of low-income people.

-Through the use of digital technology we are providing crucial health information to pregnant women in India, facilitating the clinical trial of an Ebola vaccine in Sierra Leone, and strengthening health systems that deliver family planning services in poor countries.
-To assure the broadest possible impact, we work with partners in government, the private sector and civil society:
+Through the use of digital technology we are providing crucial health information to pregnant women in India, facilitating the clinical trial of an Ebola vaccine in Sierra Leone, and strengthening health systems that deliver family planning services.
+We work with partners in government, the private sector and civil society: